adobe-platform/feature-flipper/docs/deployment.md

 To login to the SPA go to http://feature-flipper.yourdomain.com

 The frontend needs to know which API Gateway endpoint to talk to, and it needs and API key to authenticate.
-The API key was created above.
+The API key was created above and printed out as the last output.
 Here's how to find the endpoint:

 The endpoint is found in the API Gateway console